Invasive Cardiovascular Technology

 Program Accreditation & Licensure

-Graduates from the program are awarded an Associate of Applied Science (AAS) degree, and currently only eligible to apply and receive the Limited Medical Radiologic Technologist License (LMRT), to operate radiology equipment withing the cardiac catheterization and intervential radiology laboraties by the state of Texas.
+Graduates from the program are awarded an Associate of Applied Science (AAS) degree, and currently only eligible to apply and receive the Limited Medical Radiologic Technologist License (LMRT), to operate radiology equipment within the cardiac catheterization and interventional radiology laboratories by the state of Texas.
 The Invasive Cardiovascular Technology Program, is currently in review and process to become a nationally accredited program, through the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and subsequently Joint Review Committee in Education for Cardiovascular Technology (JRC-CVT).
 The Joint Commission, under the Department of Health and Human Services, has promulgated that allied health professionals receive and maintain the necessary credentials to perform their duties, within their respective discipline.
 Therefore, Invasive Cardiovascular Technologist MUST be credentialed as Registered Cardiovascular Invasive Specialist (RCIS), by the Cardiovascular Credentialing International (CCI) to operate in the cardiac catheterization and interventional radiology laboratories.
 In addition to the RCIS credential, operators must obtain the Limited Medical Radiologic Technologist (LMRT) licensure, to operate any radiology equipment in the cardiac catheterization and interventional radiology lab in the State of Texas.

 Graduation, certifications and credentials are separate skill identifiers, and are the responsibility of the individual student.